danielguerra69/alpine-sshdX/Readme.md

 # Usage password

+There is one user is the system user:alpine pass:alpine
 Didn't want key based set a password for root.
 ```bash
 docker run -p 4848:22 --name alpine-sshdx --hostname alpine-sshdx -d danielguerra/alpine-sshdx